MAPI Round Trip Email

 You cannot monitor POP3-based Google Gmail accounts with this template.
 Use the template instead.

 This component monitor sends an email from your SMTP mail server to your Microsoft Exchange Server Mailbox and measures the time it takes to complete the trip.
 You can use this component monitor to monitor the performance of Outlook.
 This response time is measured in milliseconds.

 The Exchange Server computer uses port 135 for client connections to the RPC endpoint mapper service.
 After a client connects to a socket, the Exchange Server computer allocates the client two random ports to use to communicate with the directory and the information store.

-It is recommended that you log into the Orion server console locally as the user whose credentials you have assigned to the MAPI User Experience Monitor.
-From here, use () to verify the profile defined in the monitor actually exists.
+Tip: Log into the Orion Web Console locally as the user whose credentials are assigned to the MAPI User Experience Monitor.
+From here, use (, obtained on February 2, 2021)) to verify that the profile defined in the monitor actually exists.
 If it does not, you can either manually create the MAPI profile under this users context, or delete all existing MAPI profiles and MAPI UX monitors and recreate the monitor, which should then automatically create the profile.